cmu-delphi/delphi-epidata/docs/symptom-survey/coding.md

 ## Wave 10

-Wave 10 was be deployed on March 2, 2021.
+Wave 10 was deployed on March 2, 2021.
 For the following 7 days, 15% of
 respondents (selected at random) continued to receive Wave 8, allowing for comparisons of responses between the two waves.
 Wave 10 is available in English, as well as